cryptape/nostr-binding/docs/nostr-lock-script.md

 There are 2 methods to unlock nostr lock script: by key(PoW difficulty is zero) or by PoW difficulty(PoW difficulty is non-zero).

-A 32 bytes `sighash_all` message can be calculated via [blake2b hash function](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#crypto-primitives)
+A 32-byte `sighash_all` message can be calculated via [blake2b hash function](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#crypto-primitives)
 function with following data: